onchris/GameCentre/Phase1/README.md

     Android Studio's SDK directory, select OK.
 3. Run the app (Run --> Run app), you will be prompted to select deployment target.
 Select the Google Pixel phone.
-4. The app will be installed automatically onto the emulator
+4. The app will be installed automatically onto the emulator and begin to run.

 ## What to click when running the app: (Getting to play SlidingTiles)
 1. Open the app from the phone's app drawer.